jpe9596/Azure-Project-1/README.md

 Docker was used to deploy the ansible container on the jumpbox.
 Ansible is a provisioner which was used to deploy the DVWA website onto Web-1 and Web-2.

-The Elk server is on its on virtual network and its running the ELK stack to monitor activity occurring on Web-1 and Web-2.
+The Elk server is on its own virtual network and its running the ELK stack to monitor activity occurring on Web-1 and Web-2.

+I can monitor the log activity through kibana